June-Skeeter/hello-world/README.txt

-This is just a test for connecting EC2 instances to git
+This is just a test for connecting EC2 instances to git.